-If you plan to start power walking you should definitely buy shoes specific to walking.
+If you plan to start power walking, you should definitely buy shoes specific to walking.
 Because you will impact the ground with your heel and flex all the way through the foot each time you step, you need flexible shoes.
-Ideally, walking shoes have excellent arch support and flat sole.
+Ideally, walking shoes have excellent arch support and a flat sole.

 There are multiple types of walking shoes.
-They include stability shoes, cushion shoes and performance shoes.
-Try on the shoes, to find what you feel is most comfortable and will fit your needs.
+They include stability shoes, cushion shoes, and performance shoes.
+Try on the shoes to find what you feel is most comfortable and will fit your needs.

 Good Luck and Have Fun!

 The excellent thing about walking is we all do it on a daily basis.
-If you are looking to start power walking, it is not a big transition and you will get exceptional results easily.
+If you are looking to start power walking, it is not a big transition, and you will get exceptional results easily.

-To get started, all you need is a positive attitude, about thirty minutes of time and some good shoes!
+To get started, all you need is a positive attitude, about thirty minutes of time, and some good shoes.
 Good luck and happy walking!